MicrosoftDocs/Advertising-docs/BingAds/guides/operation-error-codes.md

 CampaignServiceCannotSetPricingModelOnAdGroup

 **Description**
-The *AdGroup.PricingModel* element is not currently supported and must be null.
+The ad group pricing model is not supported and must be null.

 ***